Guide to the German Shepherd

 Intended for: herding, guard dog

-Colours: Black with reddish brown, rusty brown yellow to light gray markings.
+Colours: Black with tan, red-brown, yellow to light grey markings.
 Solid black.

-Health problems: Skin diseases, back and joint injuries
+Health problems: Skin conditions, back and joint injuries

-The German Shepherd is one of the most popular and well-known breeds in Sweden.
-They are large and stately dogs that are bred to be guard and watch dogs.
-Shepherds are often easily taught and intelligent but it is important to remember that they are large and active dogs that love to be occupied!
-They require daily exercise and activation to be at their best.
+The German Shepherd is one of the most popular and well-known breeds.
+They are large, stately dogs bred to be guard and watch dogs.
+German Shepherds are often intelligent and easy to train, but it’s important to remember they are large, active dogs that love to be kept busy!
+They need daily exercise and mental stimulation to be at their best.

 Grooming

-The Shepherd's coat is made up of topcoat and undercoat which needs to be brushed and combed regularly.
-The coat comes in two varieties, "normal hair" and long hair.
-You only need to bathe or shower the dog if necessary, use a shampoo specially adapted for dogs.
+The German Shepherd’s coat has a topcoat and undercoat that needs regular brushing and combing.
+The coat comes in two varieties: short or long.
+You only need to bathe or shower your dog if necessary, using a shampoo specially formulated for dogs.

-Your dog's claws need to be taken care of, of course!
-Claws should be clipped when needed, but a recommendation is not to wait too long, once a month may be enough.
-It's better to clip a little and often than a lot and rarely.
-You need to get your dog used to having its claws clipped from an early age, in the claw clipping course we give you our best tips on how to clip your dog's claws!
+Of course, your dog’s nails need looking after!
+They should be clipped when needed, but we recommend not waiting too long – once a month might be enough.
+It’s better to trim a little and often than a lot and rarely.
+You’ll need to get your dog used to having its nails clipped from an early age.
+In our nail clipping course we share our best tips on how to do it!

-The German Shepherd is a large breed that is at risk of lameness problems.
+The German Shepherd is a large breed at risk of lameness issues.
 You can learn more about the different types of lameness and what to do if your dog is lame in this course.
-Shepherds are also at risk of hip and elbow dysplasia, which can lead to both pain and mobility problems.
+German Shepherds are also at risk of hip and elbow dysplasia, which can lead to both pain and mobility problems.

 Skin problems

-You with a German Shepherd need to be aware that there is a risk of them suffering from skin problems such as allergies.
-Dogs, like us humans, can be allergic to something in their environment as well as something in their food.
-Learn more about the different types of allergies and what the symptoms are here.
+If you own a German Shepherd, you need to be aware that they’re at risk of skin conditions like allergies.
+Like us, dogs can be allergic to things in their environment or their food.
+Find out more about the different types of allergies and their symptoms here.

 Weight control

-The German Shepherd is a voracious eater and will happily munch on its own food as well as leftovers from the dinner table.
-Try to keep an eye on what your dog eats so it doesn't become overweight.
-You can learn more about this in the weight control course.
-As a dog, being at a normal weight is important for them to feel as good as possible!
+The German Shepherd is a keen eater and will happily tuck into its own food as well as any leftovers from the dinner table.
+Try to keep an eye on what your dog eats to prevent them from becoming overweight.
+You can find out more in the weight control course.
+Being a healthy weight is important for your dog to feel its best!

 Socialisation

 Socialising your dog is important.
-Start practicing environmental training at an early age, you need to let your dog experience both sounds and places that they will experience even when they are adults.
-Learn more about socialisation and environmental training here.
-If you have a large dog, it's also important to practice how it greets without jumping.
+Start practicing environmental training at an early age, allowing your dog to experience sounds and places they’ll encounter as adults.
+Find out more about socialisation and environmental training here.
+If you have a large dog, it’s also important to practice how they greet people without jumping up.

-Especially as your dog gets a little older, there is an increased risk of getting lumps or neoplasms as they are also known.
-A lump doesn't necessarily mean your dog has cancer, there are both benign and malignant lumps.
-It is important to detect malignant lumps early, as there is often a better chance of the dog recovering.
-So get into the habit of feeling your dog regularly.
-You can learn more about how to feel your dog and the different types of lump your dog can get in this course.
+Especially as your dog gets a little older, there’s an increased risk of developing lumps, also known as neoplasms.
+A lump doesn’t necessarily mean your dog has cancer – there are both benign and malignant types.
+It’s important to detect malignant lumps early, as this often improves the chances of recovery.
+So, get into the habit of feeling your dog regularly.
+You can learn more about how to check your dog and the different types of lumps they might develop in this course.